Description

 From Consoleβ

-- Login to the AWS Management Console and Navigate to
+- Log in to the AWS Management Console and navigate to the

 Elastic File System(EFS) dashboard. - Select